nathanlane/industrialpolicyclass/README.md

 ## Schedule of Lectures and Readings

-Please note that the lectures may cover additional papers and omit some of these; each lecture will have its own list of references.
+Please note that the lectures may cover additional papers and omit some of these.
+Each lecture will have its own list of references.
 If you are in doubt about what reading to do, please ask me.
-Just shoot me an email.
+If you track the required readings, you will be set.

+### A Note on the syllabus and readings.
+Industrial policy is an old idea.
+In a sense, these policies are as old as the institutions of capitalism.
+Nevetherless, as a subject of inquirty, industrial development and industrial policy has waxed and waned in popularity.
+With this in mind, the following syllabus might look a little different than most.
+You'll see many old papers about theories, with a smattering of fairly recents empirical paper.
+Don't be deceived by an older paper.
+It's punchline may still be worthwhile.

+Some of the papers you see may also seem unorthodox.
+Dare I see too "policy oriented."
+The diversity of the reading list is a reflection of the state of the literature.
+In the context of industrialisation and industrial development, many of these ideas are just now starting to be considered.

 ### Part 1 - Concepts, Controversies, and the State
 Introduction to industrial policy as a concept--and controversies.
 This will serve as an entry point for cataloguing the justifications for and against these interventions.
+We will end by trying to focus on the political economy of these policies.

 - Required Readings.
   - Rodrik, D. (2008).
 Normalizing Industrial Policy (No. 28009; World Bank Publications).
 The World Bank.